-The size of object parts which can be reconstructed is of course limited by the available density of DSM points, i.e. details smaller than approximately 1 m can not be captured.
-For virtual reality applications this problem can be avoided by texture mapping of real imagery as a substitute for geometric modeling, since the use of photo realistic texture enhances the perceived detail even in the absence of a detailed geometric model.
+Finally, the CSG representation is transformed to a boundary representation of the building.
+Therefore the union of the set of CSG primitives has to be computed.
+Within this process the primitives are intersected, coplanar and touching faces are merged and inner faces or parts are removed.
+The size of object parts, which can be reconstructed, is of course limited by the available density of DSM points, i.e. details smaller than approximately 1 m can not be captured.
+For virtual reality applications this problem can be avoided by texture mapping of real imagery as a substitute for geometric modeling, since the use of photo realistic texture enhances the perceived detail even in the absence of a detailed geometric model [Gruber et al., 1995].